Ex-biopharmaceutical employees convicted in U.S. of insider trading

 Chan also tipped Wang, who likewise began buying Akebia stock and risky call options before the company announced the results of the study, which involved a drug to treat anemia patients who also had chronic kidney disease, prosecutors said.

+Chan also said he wrote the $84,000 check to repay Wang for loans he provided Chan to cover the costs of hiring contractors to repair two properties.
+But under questioning by a prosecutor, Chan could not name the contractors he said he hired.

-Reporting by Nate Raymond in Boston; editing by Grant McCool and Susan Thomas
+Reporting by Nate Raymond in Boston; editing by Susan Thomas and Lisa Shumaker